- Handling a deleted record

 HReadSeekFirst(Orders, CustNum, ValCustNum)

 <Result> = HDelete([<Data file> [, <Record number> [, <Options>]]])

 - True if the record was deleted,

 - False if a problem occurred (locked record, etc. (see the special cases)).
 HErrorInfo is used to identify the error.

 If the record to delete is already deleted, HDelete returns True.

 <Data file>: Optional character string (with or without quotes)

 Name of HFSQL data file or view used.
-If this parameter corresponds to an empty string (""), the HDelete function manipulates the last data file used by the last HFSQL management function (function starting with the letter H).
+If this parameter corresponds to an empty string (""), HDelete handles the last data file used by the last HFSQL management function (functions that start with H).

 <Record number>: Optional integer

 Number of the record to delete.
 If this parameter is not specified (if it is equal to 0 or to the hCurrentRecNum constant), the current record will be deleted.
 However, the current record will remain the deleted record.